 As we mentioned before, screen printing is often the most affordable and budget-friendly imprint options.
 When our calculator monkeys sit down to figure out how much your custom imprint will cost you, they consider a number of factors:

 Let’s talk about this a bit more, shall we?
 If your design requires only one color, and you want it printed in only one location, you’ll be charged a single set-up charge.
 Simple!
 Of course, as in any case, the more you add, the higher the costs go.

 Each one color/one location combination you choose to customize on your apparel requires an additional set-up and print through.
-If you have one color and one location, you will be charged a single set-up charge.
 If you decide to have a second color in that same location (or any color in a regular location), you will incur a second set-up charge for the new screen.

-The more you buy, the more you save!
+So what can you do to take advantage of screen printing’s low-cost nature and keep your order really affordable?
+Ordering in bulk helps.
+Screen printing presents a “The more you buy, the more you save!” scenario.
 Because a set-up fee is the same no matter how many custom shirts you’re ordering, the more you print using the same screen, the lower the unit cost is for the entire order.